zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 Teams in a virtualized environment supports chat and collaboration.
 And with the Azure Virtual Desktop, Citrix, and VMware platforms, calling and meeting functionality is also supported.

 Teams also supports multiple configurations in virtual environments.
 These include VDI, dedicated, shared, persistent, and non-persistent modes.
-Features are in continuous development and are added on a regular basis, and functionality will expand over time.
+Features are in continuous development and are added regularly, and functionality will expand over time.

-Using Teams in a virtualized environment might be somewhat different from using Teams in a non-virtualized environment.
+Using Teams in a virtualized environment might be different from using Teams in a non-virtualized environment.
 For example, some advanced features might not be available in a virtualized environment, and video resolution might differ.

 To ensure an optimal user experience, follow the guidance in this article.